 Registered Social Worker

-Rhonda has been a registered social worker for almost 18 years with clinical experience supporting people in crisis, individual counselling, case management and system navigation.
+Rhonda has been a registered social worker for over 19 years with clinical experience supporting people in crisis, individual counselling, case management and system navigation.
 Rhonda has been the Mental Health and Addictions Counsellor at INPLC since August 2017.
 Previous to her role at INPLC Rhonda had been a practicing social worker with the University of Waterloo, CMHA Mobile Police Crisis Team, Huron Perth Healthcare Alliance Crisis Intervention Team and CMHA Oxford County Crisis Intervention Team.

-Rhonda is proud of her very active and fun loving six year old daughter.
+Rhonda is proud of her very active and fun loving eight year old daughter.
 She enjoys her free time gardening, being in nature, boating, bike rides, being active, baking, holistic wellness and retail therapy.

 Quality Improvement and Information Management Support

 Kathryn Nicholson joined the INPLC team in April 2018 when the QIIMS role was started.
 She previously completed a Doctor of Philosophy and a Master of Science in Epidemiology & Biostatistics at Western University, as well as a Postdoctoral Fellowship with the Canadian Longitudinal Study on Aging and the Canadian Primary Care Sentinel Surveillance Network at McMaster University.
 She has a strong interest of maximizing the use of electronic medical records to improve the delivery of care to patients in primary health care and she really enjoys working within an interdisciplinary team.
-She also continues her academic research in the areas of multiple chronic diseases (also known as multimorbidity) and multiple prescribed medications (also known as polypharmacy).
+She also continues her academic research in the areas of multiple chronic diseases (also known as multi-morbidity) and multiple prescribed medications (also known as polypharmacy).
 Beyond her work and research, Kathryn enjoys spending as much time as possible with family, animals and in the outdoors.